kelvin84hk/DRLND_P2_Continuous_Control/Report.md

 Linear Layer + Actor Output, Leaky Relu | N x (128 + 4)
 Linear Layer, Leaky Relu | N x 128
 Linear Layer | N x 51

+## Training Results

+Below are the number of episodes needed to solve the environment and the evolution of rewards per episode during training.

+# Ideas for future work

+1. Implementing Mixture of Gaussians for action-value distribution described in original D4PG paper [https://arxiv.org/pdf/1804.08617.pdf]

+2. Implementing Rainbow Algorithm [https://arxiv.org/pdf/1710.02298.pdf] which combines good features from different algorithms to form an itegrated agent.

+3. Implementing parallel computing so that it is able to use multiple agents to train simultaneously.